Non-exhaust emissions: Electric and hybrid vehicles

-Electric vehicles and hybrid vehicles with regenerative braking still unsettle particles on the roadway and give off rubber and road pollution, and do so at a higher rate than lighter internal combustion vehicles, but do not emit the same level of brake wear compared to vehicles of the same type.
+Electric vehicles and hybrid vehicles with regenerative braking do not emit the same level of brake wear, but as of 2022 were heavier than ICE vehicles so still give off more coarse (PM10) particles from re-suspended road particles, road wear, and tire wear.

 Regulatory agencies and policies that target exhaust emissions

 Very few agencies are charged with implementing exhaust emission standards for non-exhaust emissions.
 Most policies target exhaust emissions and do not regulate non-exhaust particulate matter emissions.
-As of February 2023 Euro 7 standards are still being argued about.
+As of 2025, Euro 7 standards are still being argued about.